cnickh/wgdtree/README.md

 lossed_retained = results[1]
 ````

-***run(list_of_gene_tree,species_tree)*** | This function accepts an array of gene tree files in newick format and a species tree labelled with all whole genome duplication events on the lineage.
-The function will calculate the conditional probability statistic for all consecutive pairs of events on the species tree.
+***run(list_of_gene_tree,species_tree)*** | This function accepts an array of gene tree files in newick format and a species tree
+labelled with all whole genome duplication events on the lineage.
+The function will calculate the conditional probability statistic
+for all consecutive pairs of events on the species tree.
+The function will return a dictionary where species names as they appear on the
+species trees are used as keys that correspond to a list of tuples of the form (P(L|R),P(R|R)).
+There will be a seperate tuple for each event
+pair that species was present for.

 ```python